dineshchhantyal/chart_gizmo/README.md

 ## Interactive Charts for Python with Chart.js and H5Gizmos

-Chart Gizmo is a Python library that provides an wrapper around Chart.js using the H5Gizmos framework.
+Chart Gizmo is a Python library that provides a wrapper around Chart.js using the H5Gizmos framework.
 It enables you to create interactive, browser-based visualizations directly from your Python code or command line.

-### Features
+## Features

-- **Multiple Chart Types**: Create bar charts, line charts, bubble charts, and histograms
+- **Multiple Chart Types**: Create bar charts, line charts, bubble charts, histograms, and pie/donut charts
 - **Simple API**: Clean, Pythonic interface for chart creation and manipulation
 - **Command-line Tools**: Quickly visualize data from CSV files and other sources
 - **Interactive**: Browser-based rendering with dynamic updates